-As allergens are everywhere, it is important to be aware of the allergy and the asthma trigger.
+Because allergens are everywhere, it’s important to be aware of allergies and asthma triggers.
 People with allergic asthma are hypersensitive to particular allergens.
 Once exposed to these allergens, their immune system overreacts.
-Muscles surrounding the airways contract (called bronchospasm).
-In addition, an inflammation and production of mucus occurs in the airways.
+Muscles surrounding the airways contract (called bronchospasm), and inflammation and overproduction of mucus happens in the airways.

 Patients with allergic asthma often have the same symptoms as patients with nonallergic asthma.
 They include: